-The UC Health Clinical Trials Office (CTO) is your primary contact for identifying qualified University of Cincinnati investigators with the research experience and expertise necessary to help you conduct your clinical trial.
+The UC Health Office of Clinical Research is your primary contact for identifying qualified University of Cincinnati investigators with the research experience and expertise necessary to help you conduct your clinical trial.

-The CTO is dedicated to assisting you in placing and conducting your clinical trials at the University of Cincinnati and UC Health.
+The Office of Clinical Research is dedicated to assisting you in placing and conducting your clinical trials at the University of Cincinnati and UC Health.
 Our services include:

 - Identifying faculty with particular research expertise and interests

 - Identifying potential principal investigators for clinical trials

 - Obtaining general information about clinical research activities, research capabilities, facilities and sponsored research administration

 - Streamlining communications among sponsor, research administrators, PI and research personnel

 - Negotiating and signing all industry clinical trial agreements and other contracts with human subjects funded by industry.
 (We will review contract language to protect the University and the investigator’s rights for publication, intellectual property, indemnification and other issues.)

 - Please note that while CDA’s can be sent to the PI, University of Cincinnati Physicians Company, LLC (UCPC, LLC) is the signature authority for all such agreements.
 As such, CDA’s will ultimately be reviewed, negotiated, and signed by a University of Cincinnati Physicians Company representative.
 Please contact the Office of Clinical Research for assistance with this process.